tara25k/LELA60331-coursework/README.md

 In order to run the two layer model:
 1. Open two_layer.ipynb
 2. Run all cells
 However, this can take hours to run without a GPU.
 I would include the files of the weights of the trained two-layer model to show results, but github doesn't allow large files to be commited.
+The results in the report are taken from this code that has been run on the university GPU systems for several hours.